pingcap/tispark/README.md

 ## Latest TiDB/TiKV/PD versions supported by TiSpark

-Each latest TiSpark version guarantees *backward compatibility* to TiDB components.
-That is to say that TiSpark supports TiDB/TiKV/PD versions all the way back to an earlier release of these components.
-The reason varies, amongst which the most common one is that the new features and bug-fixes provided by TiDB components require an update on API, dependencies, etc.

 | TiSpark Version | Latest TiDB Version | Latest TiKV Version | Latest PD Version |
 | ----- | ------ | ------ | ------ |
 | < 1.2 | v2.1.4 | v2.1.4 | v2.1.4 |